Your Property Tax Rate

 |% of Appraised Value||3.3%||3.2%|

-In the example above, a resident living in a home valued at $262,000 is paying roughly $157 ($1,893 total bill / 12 months) per month for critical services like Police, Fire, Emergency Management and EMS, as well as an ever-expanding capital improvement program and valuable community amenities like parks, trails and open spaces.
+In the example above, a resident living in a home valued at $262,000 on January 1, 2019, is paying roughly $157 ($1,893 total bill / 12 months) per month for critical services like Police, Fire, Emergency Management and EMS, as well as an ever-expanding capital improvement program and valuable community amenities like parks, trails and open spaces.

 As a part of the Budget Process, City Staff compiles a set of Sample Tax Bills to illustrate the impact of tax rate decisions on actual residents.
 City Council reviews these Sample Tax Bills, taking the impact to individual tax payers into account when deliberating changes to the City's Property tax rate.
 You can see those Sample Tax Bills here.